hypertidy/ceramic/README.md

 ## Installation

-You can install the dev version of ceramic from Github.
+You can install the development version of ceramic from Github.

 ``` r
 devtools::install_github("hypertidy/ceramic")